Request for Proposals

 RFP Questions & Support

-For questions regarding this RFP, please reach out to Will Holden, our Director of Communications & Storytelling, at wholden@garycommunity.org.
-We will also be offering two additional avenues for support.
+For questions regarding this RFP, please do not hesitation to reach out to Will Holden, our Director of Communications & Storytelling.
+We will also be offering two additional avenues for help and support, listed below.

 Stay tuned for announcements on future requests for grant proposals